Artificial intelligence to advance Earth observation: : A review of models, recent trends, and pathways forward: Advanced processing and computing

 \subsection{AI interoperability}

 The need for distributed or federated analytics and learning is increasing rapidly.
-An increasing amount of applications require building models in a distributed or federated fashion (i.e.~over multiple data sources).
-Interoperability, in terms of data and model communication, across different areas to achieve a common goal, e.g.~to build a global model, is critical in these applications.
+More and more applications require building models in a distributed or federated fashion (i.e.~over multiple data sources).
+Interoperability, in terms of data and model communication, as well as across different areas to achieve a common goal, e.g., building a global model, is critical in these applications.
 Without interoperability, achieving common goals efficiently and effectively is almost impossible.
-Primarily, we expect interoperability as a de facto standard in EO ecosystems (environments), where multiple participants can join to contribute with their assets.
+Primarily, we expect interoperability as a de facto standard in EO ecosystems, where multiple participants can join to contribute with their assets.
 This calls for standards representing input data (e.g.~satellite imagery) and intermediate data (e.g.~local models) to optimise multiple data sources and information models.
 Unfortunately, most data representations and systems are not interoperable at all.
-Examples in this direction are the Hub project by ActiveLoop, which aims at providing an AI database, i.e.~a common storage representation, for input data~\cite{activeloop}, the Open Neural Network eXchange (ONNX) format, an open-source standard for machine and deep learning~\cite{onnx}, or OpenML~\cite{Vanschorenetal2014}, an eco-system for sharing machine learning datasets, algorithms and results.
+Examples in this direction are the Hub project by ActiveLoop, which aims at providing an AI database, i.e.~a common storage representation, for input data~\cite{activeloop}, the Open Neural Network eXchange (ONNX) format, an open-source standard for machine and deep learning~\cite{onnx}, or OpenML~\cite{Vanschorenetal2014}, an ecosystem for sharing ML datasets, algorithms and results.
 However, real interoperability is still far from reality in EO.
-AI interoperability must be solved if we expect EO ecosystems to succeed and increase shortly.
+AI interoperability must be solved if we expect EO ecosystems to succeed.